 Are references to mythical animals in the Bible solely a product of erroneously translated verses?
 Were they entirely imaginary and mentioned only as a means to embellish a particular passage?
 On the other hand, did such amazing creatures like the Leviathan actually exist at one time, as Scripture describes them?
 Did they symbolize anything, such as a person or some deep spiritual truth?

-This series will explore whether or not several legendary animals named within the pages of Scripture were actually created by God.
+This series will explore whether or not several legendary or mythical animals named within the pages of Scripture were actually created by God.
 The seven creatures we will examine are cockatrices, dragons, unicorns, satyrs, the leviathan, the behemoth and the phoenix bird.

 But are they real?

 A few commentaries argue that some Biblical verses refer to strictly mythical creatures.
 Still others, like the IVP Background Commentary of the Old Testament, state that certain beasts exist only in the spiritual realm.
 In their commentary on Job 41:1 the IVP states, "Biblically, Leviathan would therefore most easily fit into the category of 'supernatural' creature (like cherubim) as opposed to natural or purely mythological."

 Evidence does suggest that the mythical animals referred to in Scripture are not the stuff of legend and tall tales but rather were quite real.
 In his pivotal book "The Biblical Basis for Modern Science," Henry Morris states the following regarding the idea that some creatures in God's word are mythical.

 "The biblical writers mention at least 160 different specific animals by name, and always the descriptions seem quite accurate, except for these few . . . (the behemoth, dragons, etc.).
 The latter are apparently also intended by the writers as real animals, as real as the many others they describe accurately."
 (The Biblical Basis for Modern Science: The Revised and Updated Classic, Chapter 12, section "Dragons and Unicorns")